We tell radical, courageous and embodied stories.

-We are a collective of filmmakers, storytellers and social activists who celebrate our intersectional femme, queer, POC and immigrant identities.
+We are a collective of filmmakers, storytellers and community organizers who celebrate our intersectional female, femme, queer, trans, POC and migrant identities.

 We utilize a creative process that is joyful, non-binary, healing and collaborative.